micropython/micropython/ports/stm32/boards/LEGO_HUB_NO6/README.md

 Before install MicroPython it is advised to backup the original LEGO firmware that the Hub comes installed with.
-To do this, enter the built-in bootloader by holding down the Bluetooth button for 5 seconds while powering up the Hub via USB.
+To do this, enter the built-in bootloader by holding down the Bluetooth button for 5 seconds while powering up the Hub via USB (you may need to take out the battery and disconnect USB to power off the Hub first).
 Then run the following command from the root of this repository:

     $ cd ports/stm32